htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Bugs Fixed:

+- HTCondor no longer puts jobs using cgroup v1 into the blkio controller.
+  HTCondor never put limits on the i/o, and some kernel version panicked and crashed when they had active jobs in the blkio controller.
+  :jira:`1786`

 - Forced condor_ssh_to_job to never try to use a Control Master, which would break ssh_to_job.
 Also raised the timeout for ssh_to_job which might be needed for slow WANs.